arschles/go-progprobs/aof.md

 and outputs either a `CREATE ${key} ${value}` or a `DELETE ${key}` to `STDOUT` *immediately after the key has been compacted*.

-(Note: the `DELETE`s aren't technically necessary in many cases, but are useful when replicating the data to another AOF)
+(Note: the `DELETE`s aren't technically necessary but they're useful when replicating the data to another AOF)

 For example, given this input `aof` file: